 Now all the images are downloaded successfully.
 Hence we can run those images one by one.

 Start Selenium Hub

-In a normal selenium grid (without Docker) the first step is to start selenium hub.
-Hence we are starting selenium hub from the Docker container.
-In order to start selenium hub from Docker container, we have a special command which is
+In a normal Selenium grid (without Docker) the first step is to start Selenium hub.
+To start Selenium hub from Docker container, we have a special command which is

 docker run -d -p 4444:4444 –name selenium-hub selenium/hub

-Once you type and enter that command in your terminal, selenium hub will be open from the Docker container.
-You can verify whether selenium hub has started or not by checking the following link in your browser: http://192.168.99.100:4444/grid/console
+Once you type and enter that command in your terminal, the Selenium hub will be open from the Docker container.
+You can verify whether Selenium hub has started or not by checking the following link in your browser: http://192.168.99.100:4444/grid/console

 Here in this image 192.168.99.100 is your IP address

 Selenium hub is started and next, we need to start nodes from Docker container, we need to start chrome node and Firefox node.
 We have installed both the node images into our Docker container in the installation process.

 Now, let’s start with both the nodes one by one.
 Also, remember that you can run as many nodes as you wish.
 Here I have used two nodes only (chrome node and Firefox node).